GEO-TREES/siteOptiSample/README.md

 # siteOptiSample

-`siteOptiSample` is an R package developed for the GEO-TREES initiative.
-It provides tools to design optimized tree-inventory plot sampling strategies for forest biomass reference sites.
-By analysing raster datasets such as structural metrics from airborne LiDAR data, this package helps select plot locations that best represent the heterogeneity of a given site.
+`siteOptiSample` is an R package developed for the [GEO-TREES](https://geo-trees.org/) initiative to design optimized plot sampling strategies for forest biomass reference sites.

+Accurate biomass estimation requires carefully planned ground-truth data collection.
+Random sampling often misses key structural variations within a forest. `siteOptiSample` generates sampling designs that capture forest heterogeneity within a site.

+`siteOptiSample` can make use of both raster datasets (e.g., airborne LiDAR metrics) or tabular data (e.g., existing tree inventories) to select representative plot locations using a variety of algorithms.

+Key use cases include:

+* Identifying optimal locations for new tree-inventory plots.
+* Selecting representative existing plots for terrestrial LiDAR scanning.

 See the [vignette](doc/siteOptiSample.html) for examples of how to use the package.

-## Overview

-Designing a sampling strategy for ground-truth data collection is critical for accurate biomass estimation.
-Random sampling often leads to poor representation of the variation of forest structure present in the site.

 ## Installation